What Are Black Currants?

 Tinctures are liquid extracts made from herbs that you take orally (by mouth).
 They are usually extracted in alcohol, but they can also be extracted in vegetable glycerine or apple cider vinegar (non-alcohol).
 Our Black Currant Extract Tincture is a blend of vegetable glycerine and a small amount of food grade alcohol.

-Elderberry Extract Benefits
+Black Currant Extract Benefits

 We use wild black currant berries as the source of our extract in our recipe - black currant extracts are used for glaucoma, Alzheimer's disease, upper airway infections, the common cold, the flu, allergies due to Japanese cedar pollen, tired muscles, and poor blood flow in the veins and arteries.
 Black currant seed oil contains a chemical called gamma-linolenic acid (GLA).
 Some research suggests that GLA might improve the immune system, making it more able to fight off disease.
 GLA might also help decrease swelling.
 Black currant also contains chemicals called anthocyanins, which have antioxidant effects.